Angela L. Owens

 About Angela

-In television, Owens' credits include Investigation Discovery’s Shadow of Doubt and The Perfect Murder; CBS’s Bull; and Netflix’s Luke Cage.
+On television, Owens' credits include Investigation Discovery’s Shadow of Doubt and The Perfect Murder, CBS’s Bull, and Netflix’s Luke Cage.

-Owens is a former member of the voice faculty at Wagner College in New York and currently teaches voice at the University of Wisconsin (Parkside), as well as maintaining a private voice studio.
+Owens currently serves on the voice faculty at Manhattan School of Music as well as maintaining a private studio.

 I aim to explore, enhance and expand the distinctive artistic attributes possessed by each student.
 I also enable my students to critically evaluate performance practice and vocal pedagogy, empowering them to link theory and practice to the professional world.